Warren Rychel: Hockey executive

 Rychel was the general manager of the Windsor Spitfires teams that won the 2009 Memorial Cup, 2010 Memorial Cup, and the 2017 Memorial Cup championships.
 As of 2017, Rychel became one of only three general managers to assemble three Memorial Cup winning teams; the others are Matt Leyden of the Oshawa Generals, and Bob Brown of the Kamloops Blazers.

 After spending 13 years with the Spitfires, Rychel announced in July 2019 that he was selling his minority interest in the Ontario Hockey League team and stepping down as general manager.

 Personal life

-Rychel's son, Kerby, was drafted by the Columbus Blue Jackets 19th overall in the first round of the 2013 NHL Entry Draft.
-Kerby was later traded to the Toronto Maple Leafs, Montreal Canadiens, and Calgary Flames.
+Rychel's son, Kerby was drafted by the Columbus Blue Jackets in the first round of the 2013 NHL Entry Draft.